illepic/downfall-guild/README.md

 #### Nuke it

 Sometimes Vagrant gets REALLY stuck.
-In these cases, the following steps will allow you to run `gulp d8:rebuild` again:
+In these cases, the following steps will allow you to rebuild again.
+Run from root of repo:

 1. `cd drupal-vm && vagrant destroy -f`
 2. Open Virtualbox, find the **downfall.dev** box, right click and Remove all including files.